TheEvilSkeleton/zypak/README.md

-# zypak
+# zypak-edge

-Allows you to run Chromium based applications that require a sandbox in a Flatpak environment, by using LD_PRELOAD magic and a redirection system that redirects Chromium's sandbox to use the Flatpak sandbox.
+Allows you to run [Microsoft Edge](https://github.com/TheEvilSkeleton/com.microsoft.Edge) in a sandboxed environment by using LD_PRELOAD magic and a redirection system that redirects Chromium's sandbox to use the Flatpak sandbox.